cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/FSM_UPGRADES.md

 Here we give a graphical representation of the "happy paths" finite state machine.
 When interpreting the diagram, consider the following elements:

 - **Colors**: Each arrow color signifies a specific type of transition:
-  - **Green Arrows**: These illustrate transitions happening in the flow1: A starts, B follow.
+  - **Green Arrows**: These illustrate transitions happening in the flow1: A starts, B follows.
-  - **Blue Arrows**: These illustrate transitions happening in the flow2: B starts, A follow.
+  - **Blue Arrows**: These illustrate transitions happening in the flow2: B starts, A follows.
-  - **Black Arrows**: These represent transitions that can take place or in Flow0 (CrossingHello) or in any other flow.
+  - **Black Arrows**: These represent transitions that can take place in Flow0 (CrossingHello) or any other flow.

 - **Line Thickness**:
-  - **Thick Lines**: A transition with a thicker line suggests or a move into a transient state, or a move from a transient state.
+  - **Thick Lines**: A transition with a thicker line suggests a move into a transient state or a move from a transient state.
   - **Thin Lines**: A thinner line indicates a direct move to the final state.

 [FSM](https://excalidraw.com/#json=A4nB3_iZeT5jdhsXRSz3x,aBm-OM6FI6Q545CCkwaCmg)